 My goal has always been to strike a balance between family and work life, and for the most part, that has happened.
 Fortunately, I still find joy in what I do.
 I am grateful for my family, friends, and special people in my life that have given their love and support so generously.

-I live with my family in Orlando, Florida, U.S.A.
+My family and I live in beautiful and sunny Orlando, Florida, U.S.A.